-Each major must choose 4 additional sociology courses of which one must be at a 400 level.
-If a concentration is chosen, a student must take at least 3 courses in that concentration of which one
+Each student must choose 4 additional sociology courses of which one must be at a 400 level.
+If a concentration is chosen, a student must take at least 3 courses in that concentration of which one must be at the 400 level.